PowerfulBacon/BeeStation-Hornet-Bacons-Fork/code/modules/nanossembly/documentation.md

 // The way these work is as a string, when you put something into memory ascii2text is called to convert the number value provided into a character, which is then inserted at the specified position.
 When you get something from memory and put it into a register, it is converted to a number using text2ascii.

 RESERVE R A - Reserves A sequential elements from memory and stores the pointer to the first element in register R. Can throw an error if unable to reserver the required amount of memory.
+RELEASE A B - Releases B bytes from the memory starting at pointer A.
 FETCH R P - Fetches the value from memory at point P and stores the result in register R PUT P A - Puts the value of A into the memory at pointer P MEMLEFT R - Puts the amount of memory slots left into register R